microsoft/promptflow/docs/reference/tools-reference/llm-tool.md

 _To grasp the fundamentals of creating a chat prompt, begin with [this section](./prompt-tool.md#how-to-write-prompt) for an introductory understanding of jinja._

-We offer a method to distinguish between different roles in a chat prompt, such as "system", "user", "assistant".
-Each role can have "name" and "content" properties.
+We offer a method to distinguish between different roles in a chat prompt, such as "system", "user", "assistant" and "tool".
+For "system", "user", "assistant" role can have "name" and "content" properties.
+Additionally, we also support role "tool", which should include "tool_call_id" and "content".
+For tool chat, check sample 3.

 ### Sample 1
 ```jinja